gwerbin/unix-cli-tutorial/the_script.md

 echo ~
 ```

 Before it runs any command here, the shell first sees that there's a `~` and "expands" it to `/Users/hotdog2/`, and _then_ runs the command.
 That might not mean much right now, but it's a special kind of behavior and it will be important to understand once you start programming the shell, which you undoubtedly will at some point.
 The `echo` command just prints its argument to stdout, so all we did here was tell Bash to run the command `echo` on its "argument," which is programming-language jargon for "input to a function."
 In Bash, functions and arguments are separated by a space, and arguments are also separated from each other by a space.
 This makes it really easy to write commands without lots of punctuation, but it can also cause problems with, say, spaces in file names.
 You are allowed to have spaces in file names but you need to handle them the right way.
-We'll get to that a bit later. \< talk about Cygwin: http://stackoverflow.com/q/11089390/2954547 >.
+We'll get to that a bit later.
+This might not work in Cygwin; see: http://stackoverflow.com/q/11089390/2954547

 So you might have noticed that you feel a little bit "blind" working in the shell versus working in the GUI.
 For instance, in Finder I can not only see all of the contents of my working directory but I also have a lot of other information available at once.
 In the shell, you have to ask for that information; it doesn't tell you anything you don't ask it for.
 We can see the contents of the working directory with the command